|

 was going home.
 He rode on my wife's lap and didn't cry or whine.

-Dagmar Anderson is available by email or phone and will answer questions
+Dagmar Anderson is available by email or phone and will answer questions and

-practical experience where "the rubber meets the road".
+experience where "the rubber meets the road".

 If you require an independent opinion, email me at (oskarvinnie6@aol.com) I